rozeappletree/rozeappletree.github.io/_posts/2025-11-25-good-reading-materials.md

 * [From Code Foundation Models to Agents and Applications: A Practical Guide to Code Intelligence](https://arxiv.org/pdf/2511.18538)
 * [Transformers Interpretability (ARENA Chapters)](https://arena-chapter1-transformer-interp.streamlit.app/)
+* [ickma.dev](ickma.dev) — Notes on Deep Learning and Math
+A growing collection of structured study notes and visual explanations — written for clarity, reproducibility, and long-term memory.

 ### Algorithms (Long Form)